arinramer/graphql-challenge/README.md

 How to use:

-*First time only*, type "npm i" in the console to install the dependencies
+*First time only*, type "npm i" in the terminal to install the dependencies
 Type "npm run dev" to start the server
 In your browser, navigate to http://localhost:5000/graphql to access the graphiql interface